-ADC refers to an Analog-to-Digital Converter.
-ADC can convert continuously changing analog signals into discrete digital signals.
+ADC(analog-to-digital converter) refers to an analog-to-digital converter.
+A device that converts continuously changing analog signals into discrete digital signals.
 Real-world analog signals, such as temperature, pressure, sound or images, need to be converted into digital forms that are easier to store, process and transmit.
-ADC can achieve this function and can be found in a variety of different products.
+Analog-to-digital converters can achieve this function and can be found in a variety of different products.
+The corresponding DAC(digital-to-analog converter) is the reverse process of ADC analog-to-digital conversion.
 ADC was originally used to convert wireless signals to digital signals.
-Such as television signals, long and short broadcast radio transmission and reception.
+Such as television signals, long and short broadcast radio send and receive.